← Back to 史記

 13

 The Marquis of Yingyin commended him to the Emperor, who appointed Guan Fu as General of the Gentlemen of the Household.
 After several months, he was dismissed for breaking the law.
 Afterward he lived as a private citizen in Chang'an, where all the great men of the capital spoke highly of him.
 During Emperor Jing's reign, he rose to the post of chancellor of the kingdom of Dai.
 After Emperor Jing died and the present Emperor first ascended the throne, it was judged that Huaiyang stood at a strategic crossroads of the realm, requiring a strong military presence.
 Guan Fu was therefore transferred to serve as Governor of Huaiyang.
 In the first year of the Jianyuan era, he was summoned to court to serve as Grand Coachman.
 In the second year, Guan Fu was drinking with Dou Fu, the Guard Commander of the Changle Palace.
 A dispute arose over a matter of precedence, and Guan Fu, drunk, struck Dou Fu.
-Dou Fu was a kinsman of Empress Dowager Dou.
+Dou Fu was a brother of Empress Dowager Dou.
 The Emperor, fearing that the Empress Dowager would have Guan Fu executed, transferred him to serve as chancellor of the kingdom of Yan.
 After several years, he was again dismissed from office for a legal offense and retired to private life in Chang'an.

 14